Conformal transformations and equivariance in unbounded KK-theory: Introduction

-All of the generalisations we have considered so far are brought together in \S6 where we introduce conformally generated cycles.
-These unbounded representatives of Kasparov classes are general enough to include known examples of twisted spectral triples, as we outline at the beginning of \S5, as well as the result of applying descent and dual-Green–Julg maps to group and quantum group conformally equivariant Kasparov modules, generalising the constructions for uniform equivariance given in \S3.1, in the group case, and \S4.2, in the quantum group case.
+All of the generalisations we have considered so far are brought together in \S \ref{sec:cgc} wherein we introduce conformally generated cycles.
+These unbounded representatives of Kasparov classes are general enough to include known examples of twisted spectral triples, as we outline at the beginning of \S \ref{sec:cgc}, as well as the result of applying descent and dual Green–Julg maps to group and quantum group conformally equivariant Kasparov modules as we see in \S \ref{subsec:conf-descent}, generalising the constructions for uniform equivariance given in \S \ref{section:descent-group}, in the group case, and \S \ref{section:descent-quantum-group}, in the quantum group case.

-Finally, in \S6.2, we show that conformism extends to an equivalence relation on conformally generated cycles, and the conformism classes of such cycles form an abelian group which surjects onto the usual KK-group.
+In \S\ref{sec:equiv-unbdd}, we generalise cobordism of bounded Kasparov modules, as defined by Cuntz and Skandalis \cite{Cuntz_1986}, to unbounded Kasparov modules.
+We show in Theorem \ref{theorem:cobordism-gp} that cobordism classes of unbounded Kasparov modules form a \( \bbZ/2\bbZ \)-graded abelian group which surjects onto the usual KK-group.
+Finally, in \S \ref{section:equivalence-conf-gen}, we show that cobordism extends to an equivalence relation on conformally generated cycles, and the cobordism classes of such cycles form an abelian group which surjects onto the usual KK-group.
+As a special case, we define \emph{conformism} of unbounded Kasparov modules, using the framework of cobordism to turn the conformal transformations of \S \ref{section:conf-tr-mult} and singular conformal transformations of \S \ref{section:sing-conf-tr} into an equivalence relation.
+We show also that conformism classes of unbounded Kasparov modules are an abelian group which surjects onto the usual KK-group.

-For the multiplicative perturbation theory of \S2.3, we require certain bounds and domain relationships involving fractional powers of positive regular operators on Hilbert modules.
+For the multiplicative perturbation theory of \S\ref{section:multiplicative-perturbations}, we require certain bounds and domain relationships involving fractional powers of positive regular operators on Hilbert modules.
 Although these are well known in the Hilbert space case, we provide a complete proof in the Hilbert module case in Appendix A.1.
 For group equivariance, we require certain identifications of Hilbert modules over locally compact Hausdorff spaces and their operators, which we cover in Appendix A.2, based on the approach of Kucerovsky \cite{Kucerovsky_1994}.

 For quantum group equivariance and conformally generated cycles, we use the ideas of \emph{matched operators} and \emph{compactly supported states}.
 These generalise the multipliers of the Pedersen ideal of a C*-algebra and their positive continuous dual.
 Given a C*-algebra \( C \) acting on the right of a Hilbert \( B \)-module via a nondegenerate homomorphism \( C \to M(B) \), the \( C \)-matched operators on \( E \) are a subset of the regular operators which form a $*$-algebra (in fact, a pro-C*-algebra), as we show in Appendix A.3.
 In Appendix A.4, we characterise compactly supported states \cite{Harris_2023} on a C*-algebra in terms of the Pedersen ideal and show that they are weak-$*$-dense in all states.